Pichit Sitbangprachan

-Pichit Sitbangprachan (พิชิต ศิษย์บางพระจันทร์); born Supap Hanwichachai (สุภาพ หาญวิชาชัย); 15 January 1966) is a former professional boxer from Thailand.
+Pichit Sitbangprachan (พิชิต ศิษย์บางพระจันทร์); born Supap Hanwichachai (สุภาพ หาญวิชาชัย); 15 January 1966) is a former professional boxer and muay thai fighter from Thailand.
 He is one of just fifteen world boxing champions to retire without a loss.
 He is the older brother of Pichit Chor Siriwat, a former WBA Junior-flyweight champion.

 Career history

-Sitbangprachan turned professional in 1988.
-In 1992 he captured the IBF flyweight title with a KO win over champion Rodolfo Blanco at Imperial World Samrong, Samut Prakan province.
-When he won the world title he was considered a very famous and popular boxer, because during that time Thailand does not have any boxers reigning world champions.
-He defended the belt five times, including Arthur Johnson at Surat Thani Province Stadium, Surat Thani province, southern Thailand and a split decision win over Jose Luis Zepeda in May 1994 in Ratchaburi province.
-After the bout, Zepada made a request to the IBF asking for a rematch, because Zepada did not accept the decision.
-IBF has ordered them to rematch.
-But Sitbangprachan finally retired on November 25 of the same year by holding a press conference at the Parliament House.
-Sitbangprachan retiring undefeated at 24-0.
+Pichit started his fighting career in Muay Thai where he competed until the age of 22.
+Training alongside his younger brother Pichitnoi Sitbangprachan.
+Sitbangprachan turned to professional boxing in 1988.
+In 1992, he captured the IBF flyweight title with a knockout victory over reigning champion Rodolfo Blanco at Imperial World Samrong in Samut Prakan.
+The win brought him widespread fame in Thailand, as the country had no active world boxing champions at the time.

+He successfully defended the belt five times, including a notable win over Arthur Johnson, who had been trained by Angelo Dundee, at the Surat Thani Provincial Stadium in southern Thailand, and a split-decision victory against Jose Luis Zepeda in May 1994 in Ratchaburi.

+Following the bout, Zepeda disputed the result and filed a request with the IBF for a rematch.
+The IBF granted the request, but the fight never materialized, as Sitbangprachan announced his retirement later that year, on November 25, during a press conference held at the Parliament House.

 Comeback

 Sitbangprachan returned to boxing in 1996 and fought and won one bout.
 He then returned in 2000 and fought and won two bouts before retiring for good.
-He is one of a select group of boxing world champions who were never defeated in their professional career.
+He retired undefeated at 24–0, with 18 knockouts, and is one of a select group of boxing world champions who were never defeated in their professional career.

 Retirement

-After retirement he traveled to a boxing trainer at the Ioka Boxing Gym in Osaka, Japan.
+After retirement he traveled to Osaka, Japan, where he became a boxing trainer at the Ioka Boxing Gym.